lockcept/Quelendar/README.md

 # [Quelendar](https://quelendar.lockcept.kr)

+> ⚠️ **Notice:**
+> The Firebase Auth and Database services for this project have been discontinued.
+Please be aware that authentication and data storage features are no longer operational.

 Quelendar is a task management application built with Flutter, designed to help users organize their quests, missions, and tasks efficiently.
 By distinguishing between these three concepts, it provides a structured way to manage personal and team-based projects.

 ## Concepts